coolkidscoding/BeginnerPython/IntroductoryPythonSyllabus.md

       + min
       + max
     + Adding data to a data structure
+    + Searching for values in a data structure
     + Retrieving data from a data structure
       + Indexing
       + Slicing